atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

     Any agents beyond the allowed number won't be able to join the cluster.

 !!! warning "A valid license is required to install bamboo agents"
     Bamboo needs a valid license to install remote agents.
-Set `number_of_bamboo_agents = 0` if you don't provide the license in install time.
+Set `number_of_bamboo_agents = 0` if you don't provide the license in installation time.

 ## Sensitive Data